marcospgp/marcospgp.github.io/notes.md

 - Use AlDente to optimize battery longevity by limiting charging to 80%.
 - Use linearmouse to make external mice usable
 - Install bento box to manage windows
-- Set shortcut for "copy picture of selected area to the clipboard" to `cmd + shift + S` in `settings -> keyboard -> keyboard shortcuts -> screenshots`.
+- Set shortcut for "copy picture of selected area to the clipboard" to `opt + shift + S` in `settings -> keyboard -> keyboard shortcuts -> screenshots` to emulate windows' snipping tool shortcut.
 - Enable keyboard navigation in `settings -> keyboard` to allow selecting buttons such as "cancel" in prompt dialogs with the keyboard.

-### Keyboard ISO to ANSI

-To force MacOS to interpret a MacBook's ISO keyboard as ANSI, install Karabiner-Elements, then under "virtual keyboard" switch "country code 0" from ANSI to ISO (I know, counter intuitive but it works).

-After logging out and back in, the `§` key will now be interpreted as the proper `\``.
+- Install karabiner elements and set keyboard to ISO to switch the § and \` keys (on the US international layout), emulating a proper ANSI keyboard.
 This also frees up the `< >` key to be used as a go back button (go forward with CMD as modifier) for apps like VSCode.

 ### Shell